B987352101_O1995.pdf

 ropes

-sea voyage.
+long sea voyage.

-through the fire, which gave
+through the fire, which gave them a weathered

-matter of fact, Tainui had arrived after
+Tainui had arrived after

+the other canoës.
 When the chiefs looked at the anchor

-of the canoës, the people of Tainui had put their
+the people of Tainui had put their

-rope under the others, and for these reasons it
+mooring rope under the others, and for these reasons it

 33